About pensions: rates and claiming ages

 If you were born on or after 1 January 1955, you pension age has changed.

-Your pension is normally paid when you reach 65 years of age.
-This is the same for both men and women.
-You can claim a reduced pension at any point between the ages of 63 and 65.
-However, the reduced rate is payable for life, so it is very important to take this into account in planning for your future.
+You can claim a reduced pension at any point when you’re between 63 and 65, but this reduced rate is payable for life.
+You must take this into account when planning for your future.